 Much like wine, cannabis is best kept in a cool, dry location, such as a low shelf or basement (just ensure it’s in a secure container and stored away and out of the reach of children and pets – we recommend using lockable containers).
 Avoid plastic, which can have a static charge that will attract the trichomes.

 Do not store dried flower in the fridge, which has fluctuating temperatures and moisture that can promote mould.
 Freezing is out, too, as the low temps can cause trichomes to become brittle and break easily when handled.

 Other cannabis products, such as oils or capsules, can be stored at either room temperature or in the refrigerator but be sure to always follow the manufacturer’s directions before doing so.
 Remember to clearly mark any products that you store in a refrigerator.

 There are a lot of accessories available to help you keep track of elements, such as moisture, humidity and oxygen, when storing your cannabis.

 Avoid using tobacco humidors to store your cannabis, since they are often made of cedar and can add oils to your product.
+However, if you choose to use a humidor made of cedar, you can avoid direct contact between the wood and the dried flower by using additional products such as a glass storage jar.
 Shop for cannabis humidors, here.